Motor racing-Leclerc puts Ferrari on pole at Spa after Verstappen penalty | Sports-Games

 Motor racing-Leclerc puts Ferrari on pole at Spa after Verstappen penalty

-F errari's Charles Leclerc will start the Belgian Grand Prix from pole position after Red Bull's Max Verstappen qualified faster on Friday but collected a five place grid penalty for a gearbox change.
-Dominant championship leader Verstappen, who is chasing his eighth win in a row, will start in sixth place.
+F errari's Charles Leclerc will start Sunday's Belgian Grand Prix from pole position after Red Bull's dominant Formula One leader Max Verstappen qualified comfortably faster but dropped five places for a gearbox change.
+Verstappen, who is chasing his eighth win in a row, will start in sixth place at a favourite circuit where last year he romped to victory from 14th on the starting grid after engine penalties.

+"I think this year the car is better so I'm still targeting to win the race for sure," said the Belgian-born Dutch driver, whose team have won every race this season and a record 12 in a row including last year's Abu Dhabi finale.
+The double world champion's best lap of one minute 46.168 seconds, in sunshine on a rapidly drying track after rain delayed the start of the session by 10 minutes, was 0.820 quicker than Leclerc's fastest effort.

+"Still very far from Max," said Leclerc who had set the provisional pole time of 1:47.931 before Verstappen blew it away.
+"Not confident, especially with the two Red Bull guys right behind," he said of his chances on Sunday.
+"I think they've got a much better race car than we have.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)